Retaliation Attorneys in Beverly Hills & Los Angeles, California

 - Testifying as a witness in an employment discrimination proceeding

-The most common acts of retaliation include:
+The most common adverse actions classified as retaliation include:

 - Assigning the employee to a less desirable location or shift